-- A one-half credit of economics taught in a school's agriculture education or business department may fulfill a onehalf credit in social studies under subdivision 1, clause (5), if the credit is sufficient to satisfy all of the academic standards in economics. - An agriculture science or career and technical education credit may fulfill the elective science credit required under subdivision 1, clause (4), if the credit meets the state physical science, life science, earth and space science, chemistry, or physics academic standards or a combination of these academic standards as approved by the district.
+- A one-half credit of economics taught in a school's agriculture, food, and natural resources education or business education program or department may fulfill a one-half credit in social studies under subdivision 1, clause (5), if the credit is sufficient to satisfy all of the academic standards in economics. - An agriculture science or career and technical education credit may fulfill the elective science credit required under subdivision 1, clause (4), if the credit meets the state physical science, life science, earth and space science, chemistry, or physics academic standards or a combination of these academic standards as approved by the district.
 An agriculture or career and technical education credit may fulfill the credit in chemistry or physics required under subdivision 1, clause (4), if the credit meets the state chemistry or physics academic standards as approved by the district.
 A student must satisfy either all of the chemistry academic standards or all of the physics academic standards prior to graduation.
-An agriculture science or career and technical education credit may not fulfill the required biology credit under subdivision 1, clause (4). - A career and technical education credit may fulfill a mathematics or arts credit requirement under subdivision 1, . clause (2) or (6). - An agriculture education teacher is not required to meet the requirements of Minnesota Rules, part 3505.1150, subpart 1, item B, to meet the credit equivalency requirements of paragraph (b) above. - A computer science credit may fulfill a mathematics credit requirement under subdivision 1, clause (2), if the credit meets state academic standards in mathematics. - A Project Lead the Way credit may fulfill a science or mathematics credit requirement under subdivision 1, clause (2) or (4), if the credit meets the state academic standards in science or mathematics.
-WRENSHALL HIGH SCHOOL COURSE CATALOG 2023-2024
+An agriculture science or career and technical education credit may not fulfill the required biology credit under subdivision 1, clause (4). - A career and technical education credit may fulfill a mathematics or arts credit requirement under subdivision 1, clause (2) or (6).

+- An agricultural, food, and natural resources education teacher is not required to meet the requirements of Minnesota Administrative Rules, part 3505.1150, subpart 2, item B, to meet the credit equivalency requirements of paragraph (b) above. - A computer science credit may fulfill a mathematics credit requirement under subdivision 1, clause (2), if the credit meets state academic standards in mathematics. - A Project Lead the Way credit may fulfill a science or mathematics credit requirement under subdivision 1, clause (2) or (4), if the credit meets the state academic standards in science or mathematics. - An ethnic studies course may fulfill a social studies, language arts, arts, math, or science credit if the course meets the applicable state academic standards.
+An ethnic studies course may fulfill an elective credit if the course meets applicable local standards or other requirements.